May 29, 2020//Ellen NeveuxLast Updated: November 19, 2020

 If a standard user accidentally reconfigures a critical area of the network, problematic instabilities can occur.
 Least privilege reduces the number of users that have excessive permissions.
 Restricting admin right to just a few privileged user accounts rather than all end-users minimizes the overall occurrence of privileged operations and therefore reduces the chance of high-risk errors.

-A least privilege policy minimizes the attack surface, creating fewer targets for bad actors, fewer security risks, and promotes overall healthy network performance.
+A least privilege access policy minimizes the attack surface, creating fewer targets for bad actors, fewer security risks, and promotes overall healthy network performance.

-The least privilege approach narrows the scope of harm that can be caused by the unwanted or unauthorized use of network privileges.
+The least privilege access approach narrows the scope of harm that can be caused by the unwanted or unauthorized use of network privileges.
 If a user account with a limited set of privileges is compromised or mismanaged, the impact will be confined.
 However, a “superuser” with admin rights boasts a full set of system privileges.
 During administrative account sessions, the network is particularly vulnerable to malware proliferation because malicious software can spread without restriction.

 Managers with privileged access control should deny or revoke high-level powers from the majority of non-privileged users and applications to limit the risk of widespread corruption.